As Christians, we are called to be good stewards over the money and wealth with which God has provided to us.

 I believe this to be the clearest picture of investing what God has given us in order to bear fruit for His kingdom.
 The fact that Jesus actually uses money to illustrate this point, should be a clear indication that God has no problem with Christians who take the money that God has given us responsibility over, and wisely invests it!
 In fact, he expects it!

 To be clear, this passage goes way beyond money and points to whatever talents and spiritual gifts we have.
-The point is that God expects us to use what He gives us, and it is therefore a sin to bury them in the ground and fail to use it.
-Because of our economic system, money is the thing that we use in order to sustain us.
+The point is that God expects us to use what He gives us, and it is, therefore, a sin to bury them in the ground and fail to use it.
+Because of our economic system, money is the thing that we use in order to sustain ourselves.
 In times of surplus, we are to give abundantly and invest and save for the future, so that in times of lack, we will have provision stored up for us!

 This was true in Egypt when God led Joseph to plan to save 20% of the harvest for 7 years in preparation of the devastating famine (Genesis 41:33-36).
 We can also see it in the rebuke of the lazy man in Proverbs 6:6-11: